peckjon/github-to-guru/README.md

 For standard collections, this action can add cards based on markdown files in your repository.

-For [synchronized collections](https://help.getguru.com/articles/T8eX5e5c/Knowledge-Sync-Overview), it can add and replace cards, boards, board groups, and resources.
+For [synchronized collections](https://help.getguru.com/articles/T8eX5e5c/Knowledge-Sync-Overview), it can add and replace cards, boards, board groups, and resources (see [appendix](#appendix-creating-a-synchronized-collection) for details).

 Configuration can be performed by adding one YAML file per markdown file, or by adding a single `cards.yaml` file (minimal impact to your existing repo structure).